 Elementary school teachers instruct children from grades 1-8.
-All teachers must hold both a bachelor's degree and a state teaching license to work in public schools.
-Employment of teachers is expected to grow significantly over the next decade.
-Read on to learn more.
+All teachers must hold both a bachelor's degree and a state teaching license or certification to work in public schools.
+Teacher education programs, internships or training may also be required.
+Some elementary teachers also earn a master's degree.

 Elementary School Teacher Job Requirements

 Since a bachelor's degree is a requirement for state teaching licenses, all aspiring public school teachers must graduate from a 4-year program before submitting an application for a license.
 Students hoping to work as elementary teachers need to look for schools that offer programs in elementary education.
 Most schools conferring education degrees require students to complete a supervised student teaching experience prior to graduation.

 The definition of elementary differs from state to state.
 For example, a state may define elementary as K-8 (kindergarten through to grade eight) while another state may define it as K-6.
 Students should consider the grade level they want to teach and state certification guidelines when choosing a degree program.